Simple Zero Waste Cleaning Recipes

 Many cleaning products on the market today are full of synthetic fragrances and strong chemicals known to increase VOCs indoors.

 However, when it comes to cleaning your home, less is often more.
-Did you know that soapy water is often sufficient enough to remove the majority of bacteria and viruses from surfaces?
+Did you know that soapy water is often sufficient to remove most bacteria and viruses from surfaces?
+Some studies even support the argument that conventional disinfecting products can create a false sense of security and foster an environment in which some bacteria and viruses spread faster.
+This means even simpler, less chemically aggressive options can actually be more effective!

-You'll notice that several of these recipes contain some of the same ingredients to lower cleaning costs and keep things simple but effective without the harmful chemicals.
-Hello zero waste and hello extra dollars in your pocket.
+You'll notice that several of these recipes share some of the same ingredients to lower cleaning costs and keep things simple, while still cleaning effectively without harmful chemicals.
+Hello, zero waste, and hello extra dollars in your pocket.
 Happy Cleaning!

 Stainless Steel Appliance Cleaner and Polish